Kampong Ubi: Ubi Estate

 Today, Ubi Estate is mainly an industrial area with only the south-eastern corner developed for residential use with about 50 blocks of flats built by the Housing and Development Board (HDB).
 The industrial estate has a high concentration of automotive related businesses with many major dealerships having their showrooms and workshops there.
 Other related businesses such as body-and-paint shops also have their workshops there, along with other small and medium-sized enterprises.
 A few factories of multi-national firms stand alongside purpose-built flatted-factories of the Jurong Town Corporation and other private developers.

 Currently, two schools are located in Ubi.
 They are Manjusri Secondary School and Maha Bodhi School.

 Two estates are currently located in Ubi, namely View@Ubi and Ubi Greenville.
-By 2022, a new BTO estate by HDB called Ubi Grove will be built, on a plot of land next to Manjusri Secondary School.
+By last quarter of 2023, the new BTO estate by HDB called Ubi Grove was completed, on a plot of land next to Manjusri Secondary School.
 There is also a reserved plot of land along Ubi Road 3 for a place of worship.

 There are Chinese temples located along Arumugam Road and Paya Lebar Road within Kampong Ubi, like Sheng Hong Temple, Hong Hian Keng Temple, Kew Huang Keng Temple, Kim Hong Temple, Cheng Hong Siang Tng, Da Sheng Kong Temple, Sze Hock Keng Temple, Tien Sen Tua Temple and Fung Huo Yuan Temple.
 There are also two Chinese temples located at Ubi Road 4, Shi Niu Dong Temple and Sze Cheng Keng Temple.

 Teochew Temple & Funeral Parlour is located at Ubi Road 4.
 It is managed by Ngee Ann Kongsi, and catered for Teochew community and general public.